markbarnes/sermon-browser/sb-includes/readme.txt

 * Added: Support for embedded video and linked files
 * Added: Option to display ESV text
 * Added: Option to allow filtering by Bible book
-* Fixed: “Page not found” errors when linking to individual sermons
+* Fixed: 'Page not found' errors when linking to individual sermons
 * Changed: Display of bible references is now more intelligent
 * Optimisation: Many other bug fixes and minor enhancements